Anna Kulinich-Sorokina

 Anna Kulinich-Sorokina (born 27 June 1992) is a visually impaired Paralympian athlete from Russia competing mainly in T12 classification and F12 classification sprint and javelin throw events.

 Biography

 She was born on June 27, 1992 in Cheboksary.
 Her father, Yuri Florovich Sorokin, is a native of the village of Verkhniye Tatmyshi in the Alikovsky District of Chuvashia.

-Anna is a pupil of the athletics section of Cheboksary special (correctional) Secondary school for the Blind and Visually impaired: She joined the section in 2004, at the age of 12.
-Graduated from Bashkir Institute of Physical Culture (Uralgufc branch).
+Anna is a pupil of the athletics section of Cheboksary special (correctional) secondary school for the Blind and Visually impaired.
+She joined the section in 2004, at the age of 12.
+She later graduated from Bashkir Institute of Physical Culture (Uralgufc branch).